giuseme/DataScience-Sapienza-ADM2020-2021-Homework4/README.md

 1.  **```ADM HW4.ipynb```**:
-> Jupyter notebook containing all the answers to the questions of Assignment 4.
+> Jupyter notebook containing all the answers to the questions of Homework 4.